• Skip to primary navigation

 Variations

-• Cilantro ranch dressing – Add a half packet of ranch seasoning and enjoy!
-Add some low-FODMAP ranch, AIP ranch seasoning mix, or regular ranch seasoning that is not either of the above.
+• Cilantro ranch dressing – add a half packet of ranch seasoning and enjoy!
+Add some low-FODMAP ranch, AIP ranch seasoning mix, or regular ranch seasoning.

-• Herbs – Try adding powdered coriander, cumin or a pinch of curry or garam masala.
+• Herbs – try adding powdered coriander, cumin or a pinch of curry or my homemade Tikka Masala Powder.
 So good!!

-• Make it spicy – add ½ a jalapeno, a few pinches of cayenne pepper or some Aleppo pepper.
-(See my ingredient spotlight on Aleppo Pepper.)
+• Make it spicy – add ½ a jalapeño, a few pinches of cayenne pepper or some Aleppo pepper (Read more in my ingredient spotlight on Aleppo Pepper)

 • Add garlic and onion – not following a low-FODMAP diet?
 Add a garlic clove and/or use a few slices of fresh red onion.

-• Keto and low-FODMAP dip – replace the oil with more mayonnaise, sour cream, or your favorite low carb Greek yogurt.
+• Cilantro lime sauce or dip – replace the oil with more mayonnaise, sour cream, or your favorite low carb Greek yogurt.
 Add ½ an avocado for a thick, rich, creamy dip or sauce.

-• Top burritos, burrito bowls, tacos, or use as a dip for quesadillas.
-It pairs ridiculously well with Low-FODMAP Taco Seasoning
+• Burritos and bowls - top burritos, burrito bowls, or use as a dip for quesadillas.
+It pairs ridiculously well with meat and veggies seasoned with Low-FODMAP Taco Seasoning

-• Mix in with your favorite low carb pasta (it makes a perfect keto pasta recipe) or veggie noodles for a creamy noodle bowl (cilantro noodles are oh, so tasty!)
+• Pasta salad - mix in with your favorite low-carb pasta or veggie noodles for a creamy noodle bowl (cilantro noodles are oh, so tasty!)

-• Add a few dollops to Homemade Cauliflower Rice
+• Top vegetables - add a few dollops to Homemade Cauliflower Rice

 How to Store